Program and Course Search

 Types of Assessments:

-2. Students are assessed and graded for each course outcome as indicated in the respective course outline.
+1. Students are evaluated and graded in each subject or course topic as indicated in the respective course outline.

 2. Examinations